32 Best Things to Do in Rome (for First-Time Visitors!)

 Also known as the Flavian Amphitheater, it could then hold about 50,000 people to enjoy its finest spectacles.
 To marvel at this engineering wonder, you can take a guided tour and avoid the lines with an expert local guide.

-For the most authentic experience, make sure to arrive early in the morning to buy an entrance ticket to Palatine Hill.
+For the most authentic experience, make sure to book your ticket slot early in the morning (it opens at 8:30am) so you can maximize your visit by seeing the Colosseum, Roman Forum, and Palatine Hill.

-Honoring the memory of Vittorio Emanuele II, Italy’s very first king, the Altar of the Fatherland was made to commemorate Italy’s unity in 1870.
+Honoring the memory of Vittorio Emanuele II, Italy’s very first king, the Altar of the Fatherland was made in 1870 to commemorate Italy’s unity.

 At the front of the majestic building, you can see a large bronze equestrian statue of Emmanuel and the goddess Victoria, as well as Corinthian columns, fountains, and stairways.